lacusdoloris/medium-sized-industrialisation/docs/source/index.rst

 This is the documentation for Bigger Industrialisation, a Minecraft 1.20.1 modpack focused around industrial chemistry using `GregTech CEu Modern`_.

+You should read the :ref:`user-installation` section before playing the pack for important information!

 Philosophy
 ----------